ht-yashwanthkumar/Finance-Management/README.md

-# Finance-Management
+# 💰Finance-Management
-Finance management application developed using micro services architecture

-A Spring Boot-based microservices application that helps users manage personal finances by creating budgets, tracking expenses, and receiving notifications when budgets are exceeded.
+A Spring Boot-based microservices application designed to help users effectively manage their personal finances.
+## 🧩 Key Features

+- Create and manage budgets
+- Track expenses in real time
+- Receive notifications when budgets are exceeded

+This application is built using the Microservices Architecture, promoting modularity, scalability, and ease of maintenance.

 ---